; Skip to Content

 Nearby, a concession stand sold hot food, snacks and drinks.
 It was so incredibly hot, that we opted for a refreshing snack of watermelon slices.

 There were plenty of animals on the farm, but there was a distance maintained between guests and most furry friends.
-This is a different experience than those who’ve been to Scatter Joy Acres in Omaha.
+This is a different experience than those who’ve been to Scatter Joy Acres.

 Feeding a sheep at Nelson Produce Farm